puppetlabs/puppetlabs-helm/README.md

 When the `helm` class is declared, Puppet does the following:

 * Downloads and installs Helm onto your system.
-* Creates the cluster role and service accounts required to run tiller.
+* Creates roles and service accounts required to run tiller.
-* Deploys Tiller in the `kube-system` namespace.
+* Deploys Tiller in one or more namespaces.

 ##### Parameters

 * `env`: Sets the environment variables for Helm to connect to the Kubernetes cluster.
 Default: `[ 'HOME=/root', 'KUBECONFIG=/root/admin.conf']`
 * `init`: Specifies whether to initialize the Helm installation and deploy the Tiller pod to Kubernetes.
 Valid options: `true`, `false`.
 Default: `true`.
 * `install_path`: Sets the path variable for the exec types.
 Default: '/usr/bin'.
+* `proxy`: Specifies internet proxy if necessary.
+Default: `undef`.
 * `service_account`: The service account name assigned to the `tiller` deployment.
 Default: `tiller`.
-* `tiller_namespace`: The namespace of where tiller is deployed to.
-Default: `kube-system`.
+* `tiller_namespaces`: The namespaces where tiller is deployed into.
+Default: `['kube-system']`.
 * `version`: The version of Helm to install.
 Default: '2.5.1'.
 * `client_only`: Specifies whether helm need to configure helm server or not.
 Default: `false`.